CAquilina-Veitch/Comparer/README.md

 ## Features

 - **1000+ Pokemon**: All Pokemon from Gen 1-9 (1025 total)
+- **Dual Ranking Modes**:
+  - **VS Mode**: Head-to-head comparisons between two Pokemon
+  - **Name Test Mode**: Test name recognition with 5 Pokemon at once (faster data collection!)
 - **ELO Rating System**: Uses competitive ELO algorithm for accurate rankings
+- **Adaptive Algorithm**: Progressively focuses on lower-rated Pokemon as you collect more data
+  - 0-100 comparisons: Fully random selection
+  - 100-500 comparisons: Gradually shifts focus to less memorable Pokemon
+  - 500+ comparisons: Heavily weighted toward finding the least memorable
 - **Mobile-First Design**: Optimized for mobile devices with responsive layout
 - **Local Storage**: All data saved in your browser (no server required)
-- **Real-time Stats**: Track wins, losses, and total matches for each Pokemon
+- **Real-time Stats**: Track wins, losses, total matches, and current least memorable Pokemon
 - **Searchable Rankings**: Filter and sort Pokemon by different criteria
-- **Keyboard Shortcuts**: Use arrow keys (or A/D) to quickly compare
+- **Keyboard Shortcuts**: Arrow keys (A/D) in VS Mode, Enter in Name Test Mode

 ## How It Works

 1. Click "Start Ranking" to begin comparing Pokemon
+2. Choose your mode:
-2. Two random Pokemon appear - click the one that's more memorable to you
+   - **VS Mode**: Click the more memorable Pokemon between two options
+   - **Name Test**: Click all Pokemon you can name, then submit
 3. The app uses ELO ratings to rank all Pokemon based on your choices
+4. As you make more comparisons, the algorithm adapts to focus on less memorable Pokemon
-4. View rankings anytime to see which Pokemon are most/least memorable
+5. View rankings anytime to see which Pokemon are most/least memorable
-5. The more comparisons you make, the more accurate the rankings become
+6. The more comparisons you make, the more accurate the rankings become

 ## GitHub Pages Setup